 You can trek the many steps to the top, my suggested method since you can take breaks at each landing to take in the view, or opt for the cable car transport.

 Hang out with locals on the lawn or start exploring the charming streets of Montmartre.
-Also be sure to look to the left to see one of the famous architectural illusions of Paris – the leaning houses over the hill!
+Also be sure to look to the left to see one of the famous architectural illusions of Paris – the Sinking House!

 Everyone knows the Louvre Museum for being the biggest art museum in the world.
 But its famous landmark is the stunning, architectural element of its courtyard – the pyramid.